-Note If no patient is selected and continuous monitoring is not active, all table cells in the Review tab remain blank.
+Note If no patient is selected, the Continuous Monitoring profile is not active, and no measurements have been taken, all table cells in the Review tab remain blank.
 Note In the Continuous Monitoring profile, you cannot delete saved patient measurements.
 Patient measurements older than 24 hours are automatically deleted from the Review tab.
 Note The date and time stamps on saved patient measurements will adjust in response to new date and time settings.

-Note In the Continuous Monitoring profile, the Send option is not available on the
+Note In the Continuous Monitoring profile, the Send option is not available on the Review tab.

-Review tab.